Wentril/kubernetes_workshop/course.md

 Container vs Image:
 - **Image**: A ready to run SW package, which includes the application and its dependencies, but is not running.
 - **Container**: A running instance of an image, which includes the application and its dependencies.
-  - should be immutable and stateless (as much as possible)
+  - it should be immutable and stateless (as much as possible)

 ## Why Kubernetes?
 The Need for Orchestration